 plot(likert_summary, group.order = c("UX", "Support", "Pricing"))

-Visualizing Likert Scales Using ggplot2
+Visualizing Likert Scale Data Using ggplot2

 library(tidyr)